 3. What is the difference between traditional and new marketing?

 The vital difference between traditional and new marketing strategies is the medium used to run the campaigns.
-While traditional marketing utilizes physical communication channels like TV, newspaper, billboards etc. new marketing or digital marketing leverages the power of the internet to promote a brand or product.
+While traditional marketing utilises physical communication channels like TV, newspapers, billboards, etc., new marketing or digital marketing leverages the power of the internet to promote a brand or product.

 4. What is SEO in marketing?

-SEO or search engine optimization is an important type of digital marketing where webpages are optimized to increase visibility and drive new audiences to the website.
+SEO or search engine optimisation is an important type of digital marketing where webpages are optimised to increase visibility and drive new audiences to the website.

 5. What are the types of digital marketing?

-Some of the popular types of digital marketing include Search Engine Optimization, content marketing, affiliate marketing, email marketing, social media marketing and PPC marketing.
+Some of the popular types of digital marketing include Search Engine Optimisation, content marketing, affiliate marketing, email marketing, social media marketing and PPC marketing.